 I earned a PhD in Rhetoric from The University of Texas at Austin.
 My current book project positions rhetoric within the logic of the parasite, an internal alterity whose function is interruption.
 I argue that we can take up the figure of interruption as the beginning rather than the end of relationality, and I explore new ways to figure relation in a world beset by constant flux.

-During my time at UT I've taught in both the Department of Rhetoric & Writing and the Department of English.
+During my time at UT I taught in both the Department of Rhetoric & Writing and the Department of English.
 Most recently, the classes that I have taught have focused on rhetoric, technology, and climate change.
-For the past five years I have worked in the Digital Writing and Research Lab, and for the last two years served as an Assistant Director of that lab.
-My time at the DWRL has been a crucial part of my education, and it has strongly influenced both my traditional and practice-based research.
-As an assistant director I helped reshape and oversee the broad direction of the lab as well as its underlying structure.
+While at UT, I worked as Assistant Director in the Digitial Writing and Research Lab.

 Alongside my traditional research I also create and teach students to create digital-media artifacts that function both as a means of making arguments and exploring performative forms of rhetorical invention

 My work has appeared in the journal enculturation.

 I live in San Francisco with my wife, our son, and two cats.